-Now, before you get stressed out thinking that your kids can’t possibly be bored all summer because they will just drive you crazy, hear the experts out…
+Now, before you get stressed out thinking that your kids can’t possibly be bored this entire time because they will just drive you crazy, hear the experts out…

-Experts Say, Kids Should Be Bored In The Summer, Here’s Why…
+Experts Say, Kids Should Be Bored, Here’s Why…

-Psychologists and child development experts suggest that over-scheduling children during the summer is unnecessary and could ultimately keep kids from from discovering what truly interests them.
+Psychologists and child development experts suggest that over-scheduling children during the summer or during times where they are stuck inside, is unnecessary and could ultimately keep kids from from discovering what truly interests them.

 “Your role as a parent is to prepare children to take their place in society.
 Being an adult means occupying yourself and filling up your leisure time in a way that will make you happy.
 If parents spend all their time filling up their child’s spare time, then the child’s never going to learn to do this for themselves.” -Lyn Fry, a child psychologist in London with a focus on education